Distinguishing rule- and exemplar-based generalization in learning systems: Conclusions

 \section{Conclusions}

-We present a protocol for examining inductive biases of learning systems both toward different features (FLB) as well as towards different ways to use these features via rule- or exemplar-based generalization (EVR).
-Taking inspiration from---and going beyond---psychological studies, we design a behavioral protocol to distinguish the effects of these biases on extrapolation that is easily applicable to any classification domain.
+Taking inspiration from---and going beyond---psychological studies, we design a behavioral protocol to distinguish the effects of two inductive biases (feature-level bias and exemplar bias) that is easily applicable to any classification domain.
 This follows in a promising line of recent work that analyses and interprets deep learning systems based on their external behavior~\citep{ritter2017cognitive,dasgupta2019analyzing}.
-It complements other approaches that follow in the neuroscience tradition of analyzing internal representations~\citep{zeiler2014visualizing, karpathy2015visualizing}, or make approximations of these internal workings to support theoretical results~\citep{jacot2018neural,li2018learning,allen2019convergence,du2018gradient}.
-The behavioral approach has the advantage that it makes no assumptions about the model, allowing comparisons across models that differ in complexity and architecture.
+It complements other approaches that follow in the neuroscience tradition of analyzing internal representations~\citep{zeiler2014visualizing, karpathy2015visualizing} or make approximations of these internal workings to support theoretical results~\citep{jacot2018neural,allen2019convergence}.
+The behavioral approach has the advantage that it makes no assumptions about the model, allowing comparisons across systems that differ in design.

-Both rule- and exemplar-based extrapolation are valuable depending on domain, underscoring the importance of diagnosing this bias in systems.
-We show that this inductive bias is distinct from sensitivity to spurious correlation (\cref{sec:linear,sec:celeba}), highlighting the impact of imbalanced feature \textit{combinations} on extrapolation in neural networks (as captured by FLB and EVR).

-Finally, the EVR is also a novel empirical phenomenon.
-As demonstrated in two real-world domains, we find that more feature coverage (as in PE compared to ZS) hurts generalization for exemplar-based models (\cref{sec:imdb,sec:celeba}).
-This has implications for methods that manipulate data distributions to improve performance; \eg data subsampling~\citep{haixiang2017learning}, data augmentation~\citep{perez2017effectiveness, antoniou2017data}, and contrastive learning~\citep{chen2020simple}.
-Since an exemplar-based model is easily biased by the inclusion of a distractor feature, EVR is potentially useful as a diagnostic in application settings (\eg fairness) in which the goal is to control algorithmic behavior on non-representative factors of a dataset (\ie algorithmic bias~\cite{mitchell2019model}).
+Both rule- and exemplar-based extrapolation are valuable depending on domain, underscoring the importance of diagnosing feature-level bias and exemplar bias.
+Moreover, studying this trade-off allows us to demonstrate an important phenomenon: We find that more feature coverage (as in \gls{pe} compared to \gls{zs}) hurts generalization for exemplar-based models.
+This has implications for methods that manipulate data distributions to improve performance (\eg data subsampling~\citep{haixiang2017learning}, data augmentation~\citep{perez2017effectiveness}, and contrastive learning~\citep{chen2020simple}).
+Since an exemplar-based model tends to acquire spurious associations, our measures have the potential to be useful as diagnostics in application settings where the goal is to control model behavior on non-representative factors (\citep[\eg][]{mitchell2019model}).